cyrille-artho/sasuf-workshop-2019/README.md

 **Tuesday, May 7, University of Stellenbosch**

 **We welcome students and researchers to present their projects!**
-Talks between 3 and 25 minutes are welcome.
-Slides are not required for short talks.
+Talks between 3 and 30 minutes are welcome.
+No slides are required for short talks.

 ### Speakers